George Mason University School of Law, J.D., magna cum laude, 2016

 - Florida, 2018

-Blake also represents institutions and individuals in creditors’ rights and contract enforcement matters, including those that result in civil litigation and foreclosure.
+Blake represents institutions and individuals in creditors’ rights and contract enforcement matters, including those that result in civil litigation and foreclosure.
 He has experience litigating breach of contract, creditor enforcement, and real estate cases in state and federal courts throughout the Washington, DC area.

 Prior to joining Bean, Kinney & Korman, Blake served as a legal intern for Commissioner Maureen K. Ohlhausen of the Federal Trade Commission.
 He also served as a legal intern for the Civil Division of the U.S. Attorney’s Office for the Middle District of Florida.